timvgl/mumaxXR/README.md

 mumaxXR contains an engine for xarray to read output directories of mumax directly, lazily into xarray.
 Therefore, the class OvfEngine needs to be imported from mumaxXR.
 A single directory containing ovf files for magnetization only can be imported using the built-in library pathlib.
 In this example, the directory path is converted into a Path object.
-Using .glob('**/m*.ovf') allows the loading of all the m*.ovf files.
+Using the glob definition allows the loading of all the m*.ovf files.
 After sorting the list (important, because otherwise, the time dimension is going to be messed up), the concat_dim has to be defined.
 For mumax-sim, it is always 't'.
 This is because in the background, each ovf file is opened as a single dataset and each ovf file is representive for a single time step.
 All these datasets are then concatenated along the time dimension using open_mfdataset.
 The combine argument has to be 'nested', and parallel=True is set for the fastest experience.